 Growing medium include soil, compost, manure or other solid substances that are used for the purpose of plant growth and propagation.

-Import of animal by-products should not spread serious diseses to humans or animals.
+Import of animal by-products should not spread serious diseases to humans or animals.
 The rules are there to prevent this.

 You also need to make sure that the product is transported directly from the production plant in the exporting country to an approved production plant in Sweden.
 The restrictions do not apply to import of blended products, only partly made of animal by-products and ready to be used as organic fertilisers.

 Our Feed Quality Division can provide more information on the restrictions.

 You may also need to register the product with the Swedish Chemical Agency.
 Please contact them for more information.